mph-/lcapy/doc/schematics.rst

 - `ignore`: do not connect to the other components and do not draw (this is useful for simulating multiple mutual inductances but where it it is too hard to show them on a schematic)

-- `free`: place no constraints on the noe positions; this is useful for zig-zag wires.
+- `free`: place no constraints on the noe positions; this is useful for stepped wires.
 With this attribute the `size` and `rotate` attributes are ignored.

 - `color`: component color